openedx/open-edx-proposals/oeps/processes/oep-0010-proc-openedx-releases.rst

 Motivation
 **********

 Open edX releases happen roughly every six months.
-Open edX engineers are typically focused on the much more frequent edx.org releases.
 This document standardizes aspects of the release process to ensure that all involved understand and participate appropriately.